 Energy (power generation): industry sector overview

-There is currently a resurgence of nuclear power around the world as current infrastructure comes to the end of its service life and new generation assets are required to avoid a ‘power crunch’.
-There is also the threat of a corresponding ‘skills crunch’ as the industry may not have enough engineers to develop and deliver energy solutions.
-Climate change is encouraging engineers to deploy sustainable energy solutions in a challenging commercial and regulatory environment.
-Engineers are contributing to the development of wind, hydro, wave, tidal, solar, biomass, combined heat and power, and micro-renewable technologies.
+There is currently a worldwide focus on nuclear power as current infrastructure comes to the end of its service life and a new generation of assets are being designed and built.
+Meanwhile, in response to climate change, engineers are contributing to the development of sustainable energy solutions such as wind, hydro, wave, tidal, solar, biomass, combined heat and power, and micro-renewable technologies.

 What it's like working in power generation

-Getting a graduate engineering job in power generation
+Getting a graduate engineering job in the power generation industry

-- Endless opportunities to tailor your role to your personal preferences and interests.
+- Opportunities to tailor your role to your personal preferences and interests.